Greg-T8/LearningTopic/kit/templates/lab_exploratory_template.md

-# 🧪 Exploratory Lab: Title
+# Exploratory Lab: TITLE

 **Date:** YYYY-MM-DD
-**Context:** Why you’re ramping up (client project, new tech, etc.)
+**Context:** Reason for ramp-up (client project, new tech, etc.)
 **Mode:** Hands-On | Documentation-Only

 ---

 ## Objective

 What you want to understand about this tech.
 Example: Learn AVS core components and migration options.

 ## Core Concepts & Readings

-- Summaries of docs/articles read
+- Summary of docs/articles read
 - Key terms and definitions
 - Important limitations or service boundaries
+- See [detailed notes](../notes/FILE-NAME.md) for screenshots and extended write-ups

 ## Simulated Procedure